Tourism to agro-processing: How entrepreneur Wekesa turned Covid-19 into an investment opportunity

 I was born in, fairly, abject poverty and did not go to school until the age of 10.
 I was taken to Salvation Army, a home for less advantaged children in Tororo at 10.
 I did very well at the primary level but didn’t like school at the secondary levels.

 In 1996, I did my A-levels at the age of 23.
 I failed because I didn’t take my studies seriously.
 I was sent to Kampala to do a certificate in tourism, which I did for nine months.

 Of course I had built skills as a young man and the skills were in a number of things.
 You know, I liked sports so did lots of sports.
 I liked scouting, I loved debating and loved leadership.
 These were some of the strengths I garnered while I was in school, which some people take for granted.

-My first job was being a sweeper because, first, I wasn’t really qualified second, I wasn’t connected to anybody.
-Nobody really knew me.
+My first job was being a sweeper because, first, I wasn’t really qualified and I wasn’t connected to anybody, and second, nobody really knew me.
 So, I started out as a sweeper with Belex Tours, a company which was at the Sheraton.
 Then I went on to become an office messenger with Nile Safaris, a tour guide with Habari Travels and my last job was with Afrique Voyage, a travel company with a bit of interest in tourism.

 Getting into business

 In 2001, I started my first business, that is Great Lakes Safaris, with 200 dollars and I was in a briefcase for nine months.
 We had a receipt book and an invoice book with a phone number.
 I was running a car hire service at the time.